dotnet/roslyn-analyzers/src/Microsoft.NetFramework.Analyzers/Microsoft.NetFramework.Analyzers.md

 ### Rule description

 Catching corrupted state exceptions could mask errors (such as access violations), resulting in inconsistent state of execution or making it easier for attackers to compromise system.
-Instead, catch and handle a more specific set of exception type(s) or re-throw the exception
+Instead, catch and handle a more specific set of exception type(s) or re-throw the exception.

 ## [CA3075](https://docs.microsoft.com/visualstudio/code-quality/ca3075): Insecure DTD processing in XML